Nowammm/TypeLingo/README.md

 # Building the source code
 You may install the extension through the Chrome Web Store.
 However, you can build the source code yourself.

-Keep in mind that commercial use or distribution of the extension is **NOT** allowed, as stated in the "License" section.
-You may also keep in mind that once the extension receives an update, you will need to build it once more.
+Keep in mind that once the extension receives an update, you will need to build it once more.

 ### Guide:

 This guide will tell you how to build the source code on Google Chrome, although the steps are fairly identical for any Chromium-based browser.

-* Download the source code and unzip the file (Save the folder somewhere safe because if the folder gets deleted the extension gets deleted from the browser as well).
+* Download the source code and unzip the file (Save the folder somewhere safe because if the folder gets deleted, the extension gets deleted from the browser as well).
 * Navigate to the "Manage extensions" menu (Or go to _chrome://extensions_).
 * Enable developer mode on the top right.
 * Click "Load unpacked" and select the extension's folder.
 Make sure that the root folder is the folder that contains all of the files.
 * Relaunch Duolingo if needed.

-# License
-Commercial use or distribution of the software is **FORBIDDEN** unless given permission to do so.